 There is no Geography topic this term, however we consider the location and key physical features of Greece as the context for our history topic.
 We also note the location on a map of any place mentioned in any other subject, e.g. the countries in Africa where gorillas live.
 The aim is to improve the children's general locational knowledge.

 HISTORY

 National Curriculum Topic: Ancient Greece - a study of Greek life and achievements and their influence on the western world Our Enquiry Question: Did Ancient Greece change the Western World forever?
-(Focus on the Classical Period)

 Our enquiry process: